The Witch: A History

 Speaker

 Mai is a humanities researcher and public engagement specialist.
 Her research explores race and ethnicity in the ancient world.
 She combines academic rigor with her practical experience to enhance community engagement, outreach and education.
-Mai has received numerous awards for her impactful public engagement projects; and has experience in the media through her tv and radio appearances.
+Mai has received numerous awards for her impactful public engagement projects; and has experience in the media through her television and radio appearances.

 Prof Malcolm Gaskill